swccgpc/swccg-card-json/README.md

 * Please do not use this database without notifying the SWCCG Players Committee.

-## What Data Is in the json files?
+## What data is in the JSON files?
 Our goal is eventually to have everything in this database that one could need.
 - Card Names
 - Images